jsmall16/Small-Python-Portfolio/README.md

 ![Penguins](basic%20streamlit%20app/Penguins1.png)

-**TLDR**: An interactive Streamlit web app that allows users to explore and filter a dataset of penguins, providing an intuitive way to analyze different species and their characteristics.
+**TLDR**: An interactive, Streamlit web app that allows users to explore and filter a dataset of penguins, providing an intuitive way to analyze different species and their characteristics.

 **Description**: The Penguins App is a user-friendly tool that displays a dataset of penguins and allows users to filter by species for a more focused analysis.
 Upon launching, the app initially presents the entire dataset, giving users a broad overview.
 With a simple dropdown menu, users can select a species, and the dataset dynamically updates to display only the relevant rows.
 This makes it easy to explore, compare, and analyze the different penguin species efficiently.